teddexter0/cineScope/readMe.md

 **Built with ⚡ and lots of ☕**

-*CineScope - Because life's too short for bad movies*
+*CineScope - Because life's too short for bad movies*# Updated Mon, Aug 18, 2025 12:37:35 AM